exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 ```

 4. Remove `Transaction#info` implementation: this method is no longer provided.
-The core returns complete transaction messages in response to transaction request,
+The core returns complete transaction message in response to a transaction request,
-which can be decoded by the client using appropriate protobuf declarations.
+which can be decoded by the client using appropriate Protobuf declarations.

 [to-transaction]: https://exonum.com/doc/api/java-binding/0.9.0-rc1/com/exonum/binding/core/service/TransactionConverter.html
 [tx-context-get-name]: https://exonum.com/doc/api/java-binding/0.9.0-rc1/com/exonum/binding/core/transaction/TransactionContext.html#getServiceName--

 ### Update the Integration Tests

-The integration tests using Exonum Testkit to create a test network with a service-under-test need
+The integration tests that use Exonum Testkit to create a test network with a service-under-test need
-to be updated to pass the parameters required for artifact deployment and service instantiation.
+to be updated.
+In the new tests you need to pass the parameters required for artifact deployment and service instantiation.

 Use the following Testkit builder methods:
   - `withArtifactsDirectory(artifactsDirectory: Path)` to specify the directory in which the service